 Preliminary Plans — Subdivision Ordinance Review

-Except for properties containing sensitiveimprovementland,plans the City shall have thirty (30) business days after the receipt of a complete application to complete the initial subdivision ordinance review and issue review comments to the applicant.
+Except for properties containing sensitive lands, the City shall have thirty (30) business days after the receipt of a complete application to complete the initial subdivision ordinance review and issue review comments to the applicant.

 If, on final review, the City fails to respond within twenty (20) business days, the City shall, upon request of the property owner, and within ten (10) business days after the day on which the request is received, advise the applicant, in writing, of the deficiency in the application and of the right to appeal the determination to the City's designated appeal authority as outlined in 14.08.010.

 All Other Plats And Subdivision Improvement Plans.
 For all other plats and subdivision improvement plans the City shall have a reasonable timeframe to complete its preliminary plan and final plat reviews and to issue review comments.

-.